MicrosoftDocs/Devices-docs/surface/surface-wireless-connect.md

 You can also toggle the band setting as needed to suit your environment.
 For example, users living in high density apartment buildings with multiple Wi-Fi hotspots  —  amid the presence of consumer devices all broadcasting via 2.4 GHz  —  will likely benefit by setting their Surface device to connect on 5 GHz only and then revert to Auto when needed.

-### Roaming aggressiveness settings Surface devices with Intel adapters
+### Roaming aggressiveness settings on Surface devices with Intel adapters

 Users may wish to select a signal strength threshold that prompts the device to search for a new access point when the signal drops (roaming aggressiveness).
 By default, Surface devices with Intel adapters attempt to roam to a new access point if the signal strength drops below **Medium** (72 percent signal strength).
 Note also that organizations can implement purpose-built wireless protocols across multiple network access points to facilitate roaming congested network environments, as explained earlier on this page.